HLoho/Call-Schedule-Builder/README.md

 ## Overview

 This codebase manages the complex logic required for medical residency scheduling.
 It fetches individual availability from Google Sheets, applies custom wellness rules, validates staffing density, and uses a constraint satisfaction solver to balance the workload across the team.
+This was created with Google Gemini and run in the Google Co-lab IDE.
+I've provided the main script in both notebook and regular python versions.
+I've also provided the fake test data used to create and optimize the model.
+To re-create this, open the .pynib file in google colab, upload the test files to a google drive folder, then paste the drive url into the script where it requests the drive url.

 ## Input Requirements